Vicco, Kentucky

-Vicco is a Kentucky defunct city in Perry and Knott counties, Kentucky, United States as defined by Kentucky Act Acts Ch.
+Vicco was a city in Perry and Knott counties, Kentucky, United States as defined by Kentucky Act Acts Ch.
 25. The population was 334 at the 2010 census.

 On January 16, 2013, Vicco became the smallest city in the United States to pass an ordinance outlawing discrimination based on sexual orientation.

+The town was dissolved by the Kentucky Department for Local Government on May 20, 2025.

 History

 Vicco was originally a coal mining town; its name comes from the initials of the Virginia Iron Coal and Coke Company.
 The city was known for its bars and entertainment; The New York Times described it as "the local coal miner's Vegas".
 The decline of the coal industry in the region brought economic trouble to Vicco, as local businesses closed and the city faced severe budget deficits.
 However, in the early 2010s, the city attempted a revival, restarting its defunct police force among other measures.

-Pending Dissolution
+Dissolution

 On March 24, 2022, Governor Andy Beshear signed Senate Bill 106 to simplify the processes of dissolving a defunct city and cut local taxes.
 In the Commonwealth of Kentucky, cities are classified as defunct when it collects taxes from people who live there, but do not have the elected officers to spend the revenue.

-Perry County Judge-Executive Scott Alexander classified Vico as defunct in 2020.
-Alexander stated, "The residents of Vicco, they’re still being charged a tax on their insurance,” he said.
-"But, that money is just sitting in a pot and can’t be spent by anyone, and therefore we're looking at dissolving Vicco to help those residents so they will no longer have to pay those taxes".
+Scott Alexander, Judge/Executive of Perry County, classified Vicco as defunct in 2020.
+Alexander stated, "The residents of Vicco, they're still being charged a tax on their insurance," he said.
+"But, that money is just sitting in a pot and can't be spent by anyone, and therefore we're looking at dissolving Vicco to help those residents so they will no longer have to pay those taxes".